ElshadaiK/NIV-VISA-DATE-SCRAPPER/README.md

             var earliestDate = new Date(data[0].date);
             if (earliestDate.getTime() <= desiredDate.getTime()) {
                 window.alert('Earliest date available: ' + earliestDate.toDateString());
+                // if you're busy using another window and would like to be notified if an appointment is found,
+                // comment the line above and uncomment the line below
+                // notifyUser('Earliest date available: ' + earliestDate.toDateString());
             } else {
                 console.log('No date available');
             }